-An interview with Philip Levine, in which he talks of studying under John Berryman at Iowa, with Donald Justice and W.D.
-Snodgrass.
-About Berryman: "He spoke with an English accent—complete fraudulent accent—and he spoke in the higher registers of his voice.
+"Philip Levine."
+In an interview, Levine talks about studying under John Berryman at the Univ. of Iowa.
+Levine remarks, "He spoke with an English accent, complete fraudulent accent, and he spoke in the higher registers of his voice.
 Hello, Phil, how are you today?
 That's the way he'd speak.
 Oh you doing quite well, eh?"
-In the Courtland Review, May 1999, with J.M.
-Spalding
+Courtland Review, May 1999.

-An interview with Philip Levine, National Book Award Foundation
+An interview with Philip Levine, National Book Award Foundation.

-1998-2011 by Jan Pridmore
+1998-2018 by Jan Pridmore